Pexers/CS-fundamentals/Computing Systems/Operating Systems.md

 dr-xr-xr-x  4   root  wheel 4661 Mar 10 23:57 dev
 lrwxr-xr-x@ 1   root  wheel   11 Oct 18 13:36 etc -> private/etc
 ```
 - _First three characters_: show the permissions for the user who owns the file (user permissions).
-In line 1, these are the `rw-`.
 - _Middle three characters_: show the permissions for members of the file's group (group permissions).
-In line 1, these are the `r--`.
 - _Last three characters_: show the permissions for anyone not in the first two categories (other permissions).
-In line 1, these are the `r--`.

 Who can we set the permissions for:
 - **User (u)**: the owner of the file.